chilcote/outset/README.md

 outset
 ======

 This script automatically processes packages and scripts at first boot and/or each (subsequent) user login.
-This script is meant to meet my particular requirements, and is based on the great work by [Nate Walck](https://github.com/natewalck/Scripts/blob/master/scriptRunner.py), [Rich Trouton](https://github.com/rtrouton/First-Boot-Package-Install), and [Graham Gilbert](https://github.com/grahamgilbert/first-boot-pkg/blob/master/Resources/first-boot).

 Requirements
 ------------